SEO for Sydney Real Estate Agents

 Consistent NAP Citations

-Your Name, Address, and Phone number must be identical everywhere: website, GBP, Yellow Pages, True Local, Yelp, CPA directory, NSW Fair Trading register.
+Your Name, Address, and Phone number must be identical everywhere: website, GBP, Yellow Pages, True Local, Yelp, REINSW directory, NSW Fair Trading register.
 Even small discrepancies (St vs Street, Suite 2 vs Level 2) can suppress your Map Pack ranking.
 Audit citations quarterly.

 The Review Response Strategy